Atry/scalajs-all-in-one-template/README.md

 * [Coursier](https://get-coursier.io/) for fast downloading Maven and ivy dependencies.
 * [sbt-example](https://github.com/ThoughtWorksInc/sbt-example) to generate [ScalaTest](http://www.scalatest.org/) from from examples in Scaladoc comments.
 * [sbt-dynver](https://github.com/dwijnand/sbt-dynver) to determine the build version from git tags.

+Note that the default branch of this repository is written in Scala 3.
+Check out the [scala-2.13](https://github.com/Atry/scalajs-all-in-one-template/tree/scala-2.13) branch for a project template in Scala 2.13.

 Other libraries and tools can be found in [sbt settings](https://github.com/Atry/Binding.scala-template/search?q=extension%3Asbt&unscoped_q=extension%3Asbt).